8 - Hitting the Fan

 Her response was the practiced-to-perfection deer-in-the-headlights look.

 "Really, you have to tell them.
 At least, tell them you are okay and what your plans are.
-Speaking of which, when's your return flight?"
+Speaking of which, when's your return flight, or is the ticket open?"

-I was completely knocked for six.
+I was knocked for six.
 "When were you planning to go home?"

 "I am not planning.
 All I thought was getting here to you.
 Oh Meg, I have no home."